IT8 - Income Tax Exemption & Marginal Relief

 Employment Support - Family Income Supplement - FIS

 FIS is a weekly tax-free payment, paid by the Department of Social Protection, to help your family if your income falls below a certain limit (one-parent families can also qualify).
 To qualify, you must be in paid full-time employment that is expected to last for 3 months, work a minimum of 19 hours per week (or 38 hours per fortnight) and have at least one qualifying child.
-For further Social Welfare information and application forms please contact your local Social Welfare office, or
+For further Social Protection information and application forms please contact your local Social Protection office, or

 Department of Social Protection,